Ed Latimore’s transformation story is live. Don’t miss it → Watch the full documentary

 6. Stress Management and Emotional Health

 Chronic stress floods the brain with cortisol.
-Over time, elevated cortisol can damage areas involved in memory and emotional control, particularly the hippocampus
+Over time, elevated cortisol can damage areas involved in memory and emotional control, particularly the hippocampus.

 Long-term stress is linked to: